louisparra/ds/CONTRIBUTING.md

 ## 5. Reviewer checklist

 - Does this change affect tokens, components, CI, or governance?
-If yes, include owner approvals per `governance/pr-approval-matrix.md`.
+If yes, include owner approvals per [PR Approval Matrix](governance/pr-approval-matrix.md).
 - Ensure no secrets or PII are added.

 ## 6. After merge